 During the summer months, it’s not hard to get out there and exercise.
-Sunshine and warm weather are enticing, and most of us enjoy going for a jog, taking a bike ride, hiking our favorite trails, or simply taking an afternoon walk.
+Sunshine and warm weather are enticing, and most of us enjoy going for a jog, taking a bike ride, hiking our favorite trails or taking an afternoon walk.

 It’s harder in the winter.
-Biting winds, dry air, and icy snow compel us to stay inside our heated homes.
-Not only are the dropping temperatures uncomfortable, they can be dangerous, too.
-There’s hypothermia, frostbite, and viruses to worry about.
+Biting winds, dry air and icy snow compel us to stay inside our heated homes.
+Not only are the dropping temperatures uncomfortable, but they can also be dangerous too.
+There are hypothermia, frostbite and viruses to worry about.

 Yet the benefits of outdoor exercise are undeniable.
 Few would argue that getting at least a little fresh air is preferable to miles on a treadmill in the middle of a sweaty gym.
-Research, too, confirms that outdoor exercise is better for our overall health and well-being.
+Research confirms that outdoor exercise is better for our overall health and well-being.

 The Health Benefits of Winter Outdoor Exercise